-Retreat is a deliberate act of moving away, withdrawing.
-By allowing ourselves opportunity to withdraw from the demands and distractions of modern life, either alone or with others, we can begin to experience a wonderful opportunity to grow.
-The contrasting silence, uncluttered space, and detachment from the usual distractions, we can mindfully engage with the natural world, and open ourselves to new insights.
-The seemingly passive quiet reflection refreshes and charges our active lives.
+Retreat is the deliberate act of moving away, withdrawing.
+When we allow ourselves the opportunity to withdraw from the demands and distractions of modern life, alone or with others, we begin to experience wonderful opportunities to grow.
+Contrasting silence, uncluttered space, and detachment from the usual distractions, we can mindfully engage with the natural world, and open ourselves to new insights.
+The seemingly passive quiet reflection refreshes and recharges our active lives.

 Self- creativity is born of honest scrutiny and preparedness for change.
-Learning to be by oneself, with oneself, is sometimes uncomfortable, but it can be a pathway to insight and wisdom...enabling us to discern the right pathways for our lives.
+Learning to be by oneself, with oneself, is sometimes uncomfortable, but can be a route to greater insight and wisdom...enabling us to discern the right pathway for our lives.

-We do not have to travel far, have permanent sunshine or out-and-out luxury, to have the kind of break that restores balance.
-A peaceful place to reflect and be, allows us the space to stretch out and grow.
+A peaceful place to reflect and be, allows us space to stretch out and grow.